sophie-thomson/ace-dog-walks/README.md

 ## Credits

 ### Content

-- Sections of html and css code for the Home Page was taken from the Code Institute Love Running walkthrough project.
+- Sections of html and css code for the site-wide header and footer was adapted from the Code Institute Love Running walkthrough project.
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- All icons were imported from [Font Awesome](https://fontawesome.com/)
+- The fonts 'Roboto Slab' and 'Spicy Rice' were imported from [Googlefonts](https://fonts.google.com/)
+- The logo font 'Roadster' was downloaded free for personal use from [fontspace](https://www.fontspace.com/roadster-script-font-f95087) and is designed by [Pentype Studio](https://www.fontspace.com/pentype-studio).
+- The [README document for Taco's Travels](https://github.com/Gareth-McGirr/tacos-travels/blob/main/README.md) was used as a example reference for the structure and layout of Ace Dog Walks README.md

 ### Media

-- The photos used on the home page and contact form are from This Open Source site
+- The photos used on the home page and gallery are all provided by Hannah Sharpe (Ace Dog Walks owner), and are her own images.
-- The images used for the gallery page were taken from this other open source site
+- The multi-mockup image to illustrate the responsive design of the site was generated using techsini.com [multi device website mockup generator](https://techsini.com/multi-mockup/index.php)

+## Code & Technology
+ The following code, platforms and apps were used in the creation of this site:
+ - HTML
+ - CSS
+ - Gitpod
+ - Github
+ - Font Awesome
+ - Convertio.co
+ - Tinypng
+ - Favicon.io
+ - Balsamiq
+ - Google fonts